-"My servant Calev, because he possessed in him a different spirit, and followed Me fully; him will I bring into the Land..."
+"My servant Calev, because he possessed in him a different spirit, and followed after Me wholeheartedly, I will bring him to the land to which he came, and his offspring will drive out [its inhabitants]."
 (14:24)

 Every Jewish leader possesses an element of a spirit of prophecy.
 Even in our times, when prophecy has ceased, Jewish leaders have "a different spirit," a form of ruach ha'kodesh (Divine inspiration), by virtue of which they deserved to become leaders.